Protontech-1803/devops/MicroservicesOnGKE/Readme.md

-# The Following are steps to break the monolith application into Microservices.**
+# The Following are steps to break the monolith application into Microservices

 1. Migrate Orders to Microservice.